Museum of Broadcast Communications: Leadership

+History

 The Museum of Broadcast Communications was founded in 1982 but didn't open until June 1987 in the River City condominium complex, located at 800 S. Wells St. It remained there until June 1992, when it moved to the Chicago Cultural Center.
-The MBC then left the Cultural Center in December 2003, with plans to open in a new building of its own at 360 N. State St. in 2005.
-Subsequently, construction of the new MBC experienced various delays and setbacks, with construction stopping in 2006 and the half-completed building slated to be sold in December 2008, which MBC founder and president Bruce DuMont blamed on a lack of $6 million in state funding that had reportedly been promised to the museum three years earlier.
+The MBC then left the Cultural Center in December 2003, with plans to open in a new, 62,000-square-foot building of its own at 360 N. State St. in 2005.
+Subsequently, construction of the new MBC experienced various delays and setbacks and was halted in May 2006; by December 2008 the half-completed building was slated to be sold, which MBC founder and president Bruce DuMont blamed on a lack of $6 million in state funding that had reportedly been promised to the museum three years earlier.

 On November 7, 2009, DuMont announced that funding for the museum from the state of Illinois had finally been obtained and that construction would begin once again.
-Seven months later, Governor Pat Quinn stated that Illinois would give the MBC a capital grant of $6 million to help complete its construction.
-(In December 2009 the MBC held a construction fundraiser in Oak Park, Illinois, where DuMont was living at the time.
-The event's headliner was Bill Jackson, the creator and host of the children's program The BJ and Dirty Dragon Show, which aired on Chicago TV from 1968 to '74, originally as Cartoon Town.)
+Twelve days later, Kevin Fuller, a resident at DuMont's home in Oak Park, Illinois, was arrested by federal agents for possession and online distribution of child pornography.
+(DuMont and Fuller married in 2023.)
+The following month DuMont hosted a construction fundraiser for the MBC in Oak Park, and in June 2010, Governor Pat Quinn stated that Illinois would give the MBC a capital grant of $6 million to help complete its new home.

-The new 62,000-square-foot MBC was back under construction in 2010.
+The MBC was back under construction by mid-2010.
 It was set to include expanded areas for collection development, two exhibit galleries, and working radio and television studios.
 The State of Illinois set a deadline of May 2011 to finish basic interior work and landscaping, but because of cold weather, the museum was given a 30-day extension on its original April 30 deadline.